square-computersetup/square-computersetup.github.io/_pages/win.md

 Before continuing you will need to have been provisioned a Microsoft account by IT.
 If you haven't got the details for this please reach out to us on slack at #itsupport.

-Next you will see a Welcome to Square, Inc. screen.
+Next you will see a __Welcome to Square, Inc.__ screen.

 Here you will need to put in your Square email address.

-If you have never signed in you will need to enter your temporary password and set a phone number for future verification, you will also be asked to set a new password for your Microsoft account.
+If you have never signed in to your Microsoft account you will need to enter your temporary password and set a phone number for future verification, you will also be asked to set a new password for your Microsoft account.

 If you have signed into your microsoft account previously you will then need to put in your password and enter the verification code that will be sent via SMS.